A. W. Hamilton: Marshall University

-Following Graduation from Marshall in 2005, Hamilton joined the Marshall staff as Graduate Assistant for Coach Ron Jirsa.
-After one year as a Graduate Assistant, Hamilton decided to return home to Hargrave Academy to be an Assistant Coach in 2006.
+Following graduation from Marshall in 2005, Hamilton joined the Marshall staff as graduate assistant for Coach Ron Jirsa.
+After one year as a graduate assistant, Hamilton returned home to Hargrave Academy to be an assistant coach in 2006.

-Hargrave Academy
+Hargrave Military Academy

-After serving as an Assistant under Kevin Keatts for 5 years, Hamilton took over the Hargrave program as the Head Coach in 2011.
-During his time as Head Coach (2011–2017) at Hargrave, Hamilton compiled 237 wins and only 22 losses.
+After serving as an assistant under Kevin Keatts for five years, Hamilton took over the Hargrave program as the head coach in 2011.
+During his time as head coach (2011–2017) at Hargrave, Hamilton compiled 237 wins and 22 losses.
 In 2016, he led his team to a 47–1 record and captured the 2016 National Prep Championship.
-Coach A.W.
 Hamilton helped get 63 of his players to NCAA Division I and 25 to the NCAA Division II over his six years in charge.
 Two of his players were drafted in the 2015 NBA Draft, Terry Rozier (#16 to the Boston Celtics) and Montrezl Harrell (#32 to the Houston Rockets).
-Coach Hamilton's accolades while at Hargrave consist of: National Prep Coach of the Year (2012, 2016), East Region Coach of the Year (2014, 2015, 2017), Program of the Decade (2012), six Nation Prep Elite Eight appearances, and three National Prep Final Fours, to go along with his outstanding 91.5 win percentage.
+Hamilton's accolades while at Hargrave consist of: National Prep Coach of the Year (2012, 2016), East Region Coach of the Year (2014, 2015, 2017), Program of the Decade (2012), six Nation Prep Elite Eight appearances, and three National Prep Final Fours, to go along with his 91.5 win percentage.
 Kyle Goon of the San Bernardino Sun said, “Hamilton was Hargrave’s Phil Jackson.”
-Hamilton was twice awarded Hargrave's prestigious O.B.
-Teague Coach of the Year award, which is presented to the Academy's top overall athletic coach, in 2012 and 2016.
+Hamilton was twice awarded Hargrave's O.B.
+Teague Coach of the Year award, which is presented to the academy's top overall athletic coach, in 2012 and 2016.
 On Sept.
 21, 2017, Hamilton was inducted into the Hargrave Military Academy Basketball Hall of Fame.
-A.W.
 Hamilton was named Hargrave Coach of the Decade during the 2010 time period.

 North Carolina State University

-Coach Hamilton would reunite with Head Coach Kevin Keatts in Raleigh, North Carolina at NC State as an Assistant Coach in 2017.
-In his lone year at NC State, Hamilton was a key part of landing a top 10 recruiting class, helped the Wolfpack finish tied for 3rd in the ACC, and secured an NCAA Tournament at-large selection bid.
+Hamilton reunited with head coach Kevin Keatts in Raleigh, North Carolina, at NC State as an assistant coach in 2017.
+In his lone year at NC State, Hamilton was part of landing a top 10 recruiting class, helped the Wolfpack finish tied for 3rd in the ACC, and secured an NCAA Tournament at-large selection bid.